—————————

 her,[3] must have cost a few

 thousand, no wonder everything here such poor quality food some days quite revolting, other times not too bad.
-She's very moody & devious I
+She's

 don't see her much I'm afraid of saying something I'd be sorry for.
 Anyway must dry up now till Friday.
-My love to you both as always
+My love

 Your loving